ablades/gif-search/README.md

 ![Gif Site Demo](gifsearch.gif)

 ## About
-This Gif search project was assigned in  Backend Web (BEW1.1) it displays gifs in a grid format using [Tenor's API](https://tenor.com/gifapi).
+Gif Search displays gifs in a grid format using [Tenor's API](https://tenor.com/gifapi).
 This is the bootstrap branch that I did solo to get more experience with front end technologies improve.
 To see the group variant done with [Megan O'Bryan](https://github.com/atleastzero) please refer to the [master branch](https://github.com/ablades/gif-search/tree/master).
 I used Bootstrap to build the front end of the website.
 Flask and Jinja were used to build the backend.

 ## Authors